CP1401/Practicals/prac_04/README.md

 1 2 3 4 5 0 1 2 3 4
 1 2 3 4 5 6 0 1 2 3
 ```

+# Deliverables
+This section summarises the expectations for marking in this practical.

+questions.txt with:

+- Quick Questions
+- range a) output &  b) parameters
+- Patterns
+- Logic Exercise

+programs.py with:

+- Birth Month (updates from example)
+- Error Checking
+- Number Sequences: a, b, c
+- Menu for Smiley/Frowny
+- Accumulation: Average Age, Smileys Count, Total Numbers
+- Guessing Game
+- Nested Loops